Ilkka-AI/Advanced-lane-finding-computer-vision/writeup_template.md

 ### Discussion

 The detection algorithm works reasonably well in standard conditions.
-Sometimes there are frames where the lane cannot be detected and sometimes difficult disturbances in the road, such as the lane-resembling asphalt border popping out in the challenge video.
+Sometimes there are frames where the lane cannot be detected and sometimes there are difficult disturbances in the road, such as the lane-resembling asphalt border popping out in the challenge video.
 I worked a bit on smoothing and discarding bad frames but did not have time to build a perfect solution.